robot297/JAG_6_2019/grades/Lab 5 Questions.md

  Test and comment your code.

-### Question 8 Write your Operating System's name to a file in Another Directory
+### Question 8 Write your Operating System's Name to a File in Another Directory

  **The short version**: